fuzzah/exeptor/README.md

 # exeptor
 libexeptor - helper tool for making fuzzer-instrumented builds. <br>
-Your savior library is here to help you fight back against poorly designed build systems that ignore environment variables and instead use hardcoded compilers defined in billions of sed-processed Makefiles, junky SRPM specs, unruly CMake external projects, etc. <br>
+Your savior library is here to help you fight back against poorly designed build systems that ignore environment variables and instead use hardcoded compilers defined in billions of sed-processed Makefiles, janky SRPM specs, unruly CMake external projects, etc. <br>
 How it works: LD_PRELOAD libexeptor to your build-starting command.
 The library will then intercept all calls to exec functions (execve, execl, posix_spawn, etc) and replace paths according to yaml configuration file. <br>

 ## Requirements